rowanam/love-running/README.md

 Not sure how to fix this

 *Get rid of the excess white space under the circular photo when calling the first media query, for tablet sizes

+*Fix the footer on mobile screen sizes (currently too high up)

+*Fix the circular photo on mobile screen sizes - slightly too wide, falls off the edge of the screen